Collars and ID tags

 Nothing is more effective than a collar and ID tag to ensure that a lost pet is returned home safely.

-Every dog and cat adopted from Animal Humane Society receives a personalized identification tag to wear on their collar.
+As part of our Tags for Life program, every dog and cat adopted from Animal Humane Society receives a personalized identification tag to wear on their collar.
+These tags can be replaced for free as needed.
 An ID tag is a simple, affordable identification option that can be the easiest and fastest way for you to be contacted, especially if a missing pet is found by a private citizen.

 Choosing a collar for your pet